Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Results

-We have fine-tuned base T5 model for relationship extraction by adding a new prefix (\textit{"Relationship extraction:"}) on both unbalanced and balanced data.
-We have monitored the performance of algorithm over epochs.
-The results can be seen on Figure \ref{fig:t5_epochs}.
+We have fine-tuned base T5 and SciFive models for relationship extraction by adding a new prefix (\textit{"Relationship extraction:"}) on both unbalanced and balanced data.
+We have monitored the performance of the algorithm over epochs.
+The results can be seen in Figure \ref{fig:t5_epochs}.